 Statistical analysis: Ouyang, Tisdale, Chen.

-Introduction
+Introduction:

-The use of trade names for drugs in clinical practice raises awareness of these brand-names and has been shown to increase their use1.
-While academic medical centers have made an effort to teach generic medication names and discourage the use of trade names to reduce bias and contain costs, usage of trade names persists1-4.We sought to characterize the relative use of trade and generic drug namesacross multiple cardiology subspecialties, and associate their naming patterns with name and medication characteristics.
+The use of trade names for drugs in clinical practice raises awareness of these brand names and has been shown to increase their use1.
+While academic medical centers have made an effort to teach generic medication names and discourages the use of trade names to reduce bias and contain costs, usage of trade names persists.
+Variation in trade name usage has been thought to be related to novelty of medication, pharmaceutical advertising budget, differences in pronounceability between genetic and trade names, and familiarity of medications2.
+We previously showed analysis of text paging behaviors provides a reflection of real-world provider-to-provider communication outside of formal documentation and can highlight bias in the use of medication names3.
+In this analysis, we applied a high-throughput method of analyzing medication naming sentiment to demonstrate significant variability in brand name versus generic name usage in cardiology for common drugs and its lack of association with novelty of medication, medication cost, or linguistic differences between names.

 Methods:

-We analyzed 1,048,576 text pages to housestaff between June 1, 2013 and April 24, 2017 at alarge academic university hospital.
-Mentions ofmedications frequently used in cardiology were identified and tallied.
+We analyzed 1,048,576 text pages to housestaff between June 1, 2013 and April 24, 2017 at an academic university hospital.
+Mentions of the most frequently used medications in cardiology were identified and tallied.
 When explicitly mentioned in the body of the text page, the profession of the sender was established.
-Estimated daily cost and drug approval date were extracted from datasets from the Food and Drug Administration and publicly available databases5-6.
-Text pages were algorithmically processed using Python andmultivariate analysis was performed in R. Common misspellings were identified by regular expression.
-This study was approved by the Stanford University IRB.
-Figure was created using R and ggplot2.
+Common misspellings and alternative spellings were identified by regular expression and included in the analysis.
+Average wholesale price of medications were pulled from Micromedex’s RED BOOK online.
+Text pages were algorithmically processed using Python and analysis was performed in R and the packages ggplot2, ggthemes, scales, and plyr.
+Complete code for the data visualization is available at https://github.com/douyang/PagingDataAnalysis.

-Results:
+Results and Data Visualization: